 Water cure can also be attractive to those smoking/cooking with suspect cannabis (schwag), pest infested bud, unflushed bud, etc. But, bud water your weed is not a solution for everything, if you are one of those who have bought harsh weed or have aged weed at their homes and want to smoke it, curing won’t solve your problems.

 Properly water-cured buds (submerged for 7 days and properly dried) will have a clean, thick taste when smoked, as well as being more potent than air-cured buds.
 This is one of the major advantages to the water cure; a quick drying process that retains potency and has a clean taste a flavor.

-Smoking reports vary, however most people agree that water curing provides a very clean, smooth taste.
+Smoking reports vary (depending, for example, on the ways to smoke weed), however most people agree that water curing provides a very clean, smooth taste.
 Those with hashier, sandlewood/piney and harsher strains will find this method enjoyable for the clean, thick flavor without the edge (like a fine whisky).

 However, those with frutier tasting strains have mixed results.
 They report the smoke is almost too smooth – much of the fruity/citrussy flavor removed.

 The smell of the bud is greatly diminished, which many believe is one of the positive side-effects of water curing.
 Some also report a diminished smell in the smoke itself.

 Water-cured buds tend to look more earthy and dark in tone.
 Some say the bag appeal is decreased, however proper care while water-curing can improve bag appeal.

 How To Water Cure Weed Step By Step

 This is our favorite water curing method because we think it’s the best way to cure marijuana due to it’s effectiveness and easiness.
 Here are the steps and materials you need: